 Why manufacturers need to get digital in a time without trade shows.

 Trade shows have been the construction industry’s bread and butter for decades.
-It’s where we connect, drum up product interest and cement business opportunities.
+It’s where we connect, drum up product interest, and cement business opportunities.
 But 2020 changed everything.
 So, how can you make it through 2021 – and on?
 The answer may lie in the digital.

-This blog post is a summary of part two of the three-part series where we dive into how COVID-19 is changing our industry and how we work.
-The report is based on insights from 2,568 real-life architects, engineers, constructors and owners/operators (AECO).
+This blog post is a summary of part two of the three-part series, where we dive into how COVID-19 is changing our industry and how we work.
+The report is based on insights from 2,568 real-life architects, engineers, constructors, and owners/operators (AECO).

 Part two focuses on how the pandemic has propelled the need for digital alternatives in a time without face-to-face interactions.
 Download the full-length report for FREE.

-The direct implications for our industry?
+What are the direct implications for our industry?

 What’s in the future for the construction industry?